- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, continuous data protection mechanisms provide a proactive approach to data protection, ensuring that data is continuously backed up and readily available for recovery, thus minimizing potential data loss on NAS Thecus N2200 devices.

-Although NAS N2200 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2200 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -